OoriData/.github/profile/README.md

 ### Contribution
-We created [OgbujiPT](https://github.com/OoriData/OgbujiPT), an open source python toolkit for using self-hosted large language models (LLMs), but also with support for full-service such as OpenAI's GPT models.
+We created [OgbujiPT](https://github.com/OoriData/OgbujiPT), an open source python toolkit for using self-hosted large language models (LLMs), but also with support for full-service APIs, such as OpenAI's GPT lineup.

 ### Useful Resources
 - We write about the current state of LLMs and AI on [our blog](oori.dev/blog).